Strengthening Cyber Defenses

 In recent years, an increasing number of sophisticated cyberattacks—including ransomware and nation-state attacks—have targeted businesses, government agencies, schools, hospitals, non-profits, and others.

 The complex challenge of strengthening cybersecurity and deterring attacks requires a coordinated, multi-pronged response from governments and the private sector.
-No single company or government can stop attacks, but a coordinated effort, including implementing best practices and policies worldwide and within our borders, can help stem the tide.
+No single company or government can stop attacks, but a coordinated effort, including implementing and aligning best practices, policies, and regulations globally and within our borders, can help stem the tide.

 The Role of the Federal Government

 Every federal agency has a role to play in securing our cyber ecosystem, whether through improving its own cybersecurity, driving increased cyber hygiene practices across organizations, or identifying and neutralizing cyber attackers.
-In 2021, John Christopher Inglis was confirmed as the nation’s first National Cyber Director (NCD), and his office will lead the country’s strategic efforts to align and strengthen cybersecurity roles and responsibilities throughout the federal government.
+The Office of the National Cyber Director (ONCD) leads the country’s strategic efforts to align and strengthen cybersecurity roles and responsibilities throughout the federal government.

-The NCD will work closely with the White House, the Cybersecurity and Infrastructure Security Agency (CISA), other agencies, and the private sector to improve coordinated cybersecurity efforts.
+ONCD works closely with the Cybersecurity and Infrastructure Security Agency (CISA), other federal agencies, and the private sector to improve coordinated cybersecurity efforts.
 CISA serves as the lead agency for protecting and defending federal civilian networks and performs an ever increasingly important coordinating function between public and private sectors to identify and disseminate actionable threat information to enhance the nation’s cybersecurity.

 Congress has a critical role to play as well—both in creating policies and investing in cybersecurity programs.
 The Infrastructure Investment and Jobs Act (IIJA, also known as the infrastructure bill), signed into law on November 15, 2021, provides substantial cybersecurity investments, including funding to help strengthen the cybersecurity of utilities and state and local governments.

 Congress has considered adopting policies to identify, designate, and secure Systemically Important Critical Infrastructure (SICI).
 The goal of this legislation would be to improve cybersecurity for critically important—and often vulnerable—national assets, such as energy infrastructure and key software.
-This proposal, however, failed to be enacted in 2022.
+This proposal, however, failed to be enacted in 2022 and is unlikely to garner more support this Congress.
+Congress is considering ways to improve and codify CISA’s Joint Cyber Defense Collaborative (JCDC) public-private information sharing forum.

 Voices for Innovation will continue to monitor debates about cybersecurity legislation and highlight the best opportunities for our members to engage on this issue.